WHOIGit/PhytO-ARM/README.md

 Each serial device defined in the config file (e.g., for the CTD) must be passed to the container with `--device`.

-Any network service to which a node connects on `localhost` must likewise be changed to refer to the Docker host's IP address of `172.17.0.1`, such as the params `/gps/host` and `/ifcb/address`.
+Any network service running on the host to which a node connects must be changed to refer to the Docker host's IP address of `172.17.0.1`, such as in the params `/gps/host` and `/ifcb/address`.

 The gpsd service on the host needs to be modified to accept inbound connections from the container.
 Use `systemctl edit gpsd.socket` to create an override file: